 Bakers Want Sugar Production and Importation Liberalised

-There are other local problems bakers have been dealing with.
-Sugar, a major ingredient in bread, is produced by just three companies that signed onto the government’s backward integration plan, requiring them to invest in sugar plantations.
-Together, they managed to produce roughly 10 percent of sugar demands and targets in 2020, citing insecurity and flooding.
-The sugar importation policy isn’t making life easier for bakers.
-Entities are allowed to import in proportion to their investment in local sugar production and the Central Bank of Nigeria has restricted foreign exchange access to Dangote Sugar, BUA Sugar, and Flour Mills, the three sugar producers.
-Other potential importers are to source forex from the black market at rates that are 50 to 70 percent more than the big three do.
-This has created the twin problems of high prices and price instability for bakers and other manufacturers that use sugar as input material.
+Bakers in Nigeria face other issues, such as the limited production of sugar, a crucial ingredient in bread, by only three companies participating in the government’s backward integration plan.
+These companies are required to invest in sugar plantations, yet they produced roughly 10 percent of the sugar demands and targets in 2020, citing insecurity and flooding.
+The sugar importation policy compounds the bakers' challenges, with entities allowed to import in proportion to their investment in local sugar production investments.
+The Central Bank of Nigeria has restricted foreign exchange access for other potential importers, forcing them to source forex from the black market at rates that are 50 to 70 percent more than the big three do.
+This has created the twin problems of high prices and price volatility for bakers and other manufacturers reliant on sugar.

 Nigeria Needs to Fix Macroeconomic Issues -Economist